The Dream Builder's Blueprint

 © Tarrice Love

 Alice Faye Duncan is the author of multiple children’s books, including Memphis, Martin, and the Mountaintop, which received a 2019 Coretta Scott King Illustrator Honor and five starred reviews, and Just Like Mama, which was nominated for the NAACP Image Award.
 Her most recent books include Opal Lee and What it Means to Be Free, Evicted!, and Yellow Dog Blues.
 She lives in Memphis, Tennessee.
-Visit alicefayeduncan.com.
+Visit alicefayeduncan.com for more information.
 View titles by Alice Faye Duncan

 • More Websites from